khval/AmosKittens/COMMANDS.md

 **Screen Colour**

-	Will always return 256 colors, even if opened screens with just 8 colors. this not bug, its becouse Amos Kittens can only use chunky mode, and it is 8bit.
+	Will always return 256 colors, even if you have opened screens with just 8 colors. this not bug, it's becouse Amos Kittens can only use chunky mode, and it is 8bit.